daswer123/xtts-api-server/README.md

   --lowvram The mode in which the model will be stored in RAM and when the processing will move to VRAM, the difference in speed is small
   --streaming-mode Enables streaming mode, currently has certain limitations, as described below.
   --streaming-mode-improve Enables streaming mode, includes an improved streaming mode that consumes 2gb more VRAM and uses a better tokenizer and more context.
+  --stream-play-sync Additional flag for streaming mod that allows you to play all audio one at a time without interruption
 ```

 If you want your host to listen, use -hs 0.0.0.0